 If you started Developer Mode from a Squarespace template, you can disable it at any time.
 Doing this will affect your live site.
 Most notably, custom code changes will be permanently deleted.

 Proceed with caution and back up your files first so you can re-add them if you restart Developer Mode later.
-We also recommend backing up custom CSS by copying and pasting it into a plain text editor.

 What stays on your site after disabling Developer Mode